Icarogamer2441/lettir/README.md

 end
 ```

-you can do function things with macros but the push's are not local!
+you can do function things with macros but the pushes are not local!
 # strings
 you can create strings!:
 ```